 Want to drive or walk in North Omaha where streetcars and their passengers went?
 Here’s a tour of historical locations, including the streets, stations and other points along the way!
 In 1889, there were three kinds of cars that ran on rails in North Omaha: horse-drawn, electric, and cable cars.
 By 1926, there were only electric streetcars.

-1. Nicholas Street Carbarn belonging to the Omaha Street Railway, southeast corner of North 20th and Nicholas Streets
+2. North 22nd Street Carbarn belonging to the O&CBSR Co., southwest corner of North 22nd and Nicholas Streets

-7. Ames Carbarn belonging to the Omaha and Council Bluffs Street Railway Company, southeast corner of North 24th and Ames Avenue.
+9. Site of the Ames Carbarn constructed in 1899 by the Omaha and Council Bluffs Street Railway Company, southeast corner of North 24th and Ames Avenue.
+Demolished after a fire in 1983.

 You Might Like…